-- Cyberbullying can be a form of child-on-child abuse.
-The Anti Bullying Policy describes the preventative measures and the procedures that will be followed when cases of cyberbullying are identified. - Proper supervision of pupils plays an important part in creating a safe ICT environment at school; but everyone needs to learn how to stay safe online.
-Pupils are taught of the possible consequences of cyberbullying and what to do if it happens to them. - Staff must follow the Staff Acceptable use if ICT Agreement to stay safe. - Harassment and bullying by pupils online will not be tolerated.
+Cyberbullying can be a form of child-on-child abuse and will not be tolerated.
+The Anti Bullying Policy describes the preventative measures and the procedures that will be followed when cases of cyberbullying are identified.

+Proper supervision and monitoring of pupils and their online activity and a ban on mobile phones in the Infant and Junior School and a "never seen, never heard" mobile phone policy in the Senior School plays an important part in creating a safe ICT environment at the School; but everyone needs to learn how to stay safe online.
+Pupils are taught of the possible consequences of cyberbullying and what to do if it happens to them.